1stmemberdkcrew/Good2Anna/README.md

-# WARNING - This will download the first result, which may not always be the book you are looking for.
+# WARNING - This will download the first result which may not always be the book you are looking for.
 ### This script will add a link to a Goodreads book page that automatically searches for and downloads the book on Anna's Archive.

 # Install the Script